cabbagecabbagecabbage/cabbagecabbagecabbage.github.io/_posts/2022-01-04-Problem-Analysis-6.md

 Sort the stores in non-decreasing order.
 Iterate through the stores in order
 For each store:
-    Include the store in our subsequence, and increment our answer.
+    Include the store in our subsequence and increment answer.
-    If the total time exceeds the height of the current store, exclude the store in our subsequence that takes the longest to visit, and decrement our answer.
+    If the total time exceeds the height of the current store Exclude the store in our subsequence that takes the longest to visit and decrement answer
 ```

 ### Choosing a Data Structure